-In order to strengthen the health system in the country, health professionals, as well as local and national entities, require capacity-building activities, including improved capacity to respond to the specific COVID-19 needs of migrants and refugees, as well as host communities.
-In this regard IOM will:
+In order to strengthen the health system in the country, health professionals, as well as local and national entities, require capacity-building activities, including improved capacity to respond to the specific COVID-19 needs of migrants and refugees, host communities as well as survivors of violence; in this regard IOM will:

 - Provide technical assistance to national governments to improve their health-care services in relation to the regional Venezuelan crisis, including training of health professionals on migrant-friendly services such as assistance for communicable and non-communicable diseases, sexual and reproductive health, management of information and provision of equipment and supplies to hospitals.

-- Strengthen local entities’ capacities to develop prevent, control and respond to COVID-19, through trainings, and the provision of medical equipment and personal protection elements.
+- Strengthen local entities’ capacities to prevent, control and respond to COVID-19, through trainings, and the provision of medical equipment and personal protective equipment.

 - Strengthen capacities of community networks, community health workers and organizations when it comes to health surveillance.

-- Training in MHPSS skills. i.e. Psychological First Aid, Active listening, Intercultural communication, basic mental health and psychosocial support.
+- Training in MHPSS skills. i.e. Psychological First Aid, Active listening, Intercultural communication and basic knowledge on MHPSS.